-This post gives you basic Introduction of AngularJS and the motivation to use AngularJS in your projects.
+Let’s learn AngularJS.
+This post provides basic Introduction of AngularJS and the motivation to use AngularJS in your projects.

 What is AngularJS and Why at all?